FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ### Delete configuration

-* Delete operation is used for removal of selected subtree.
+* Delete operation removes a selected subtree.
-* Example - removal of container:
+* Example - removal of a container:

 ```shell Construction of path with help from suggestions
 config>delete uniconfig iosxr